 Get out and talk to locals about what they might look for in a tour like the one you’re offering.
 It’ll work in your favor, as you will learn more from your community and you’ll also be on your way to a great word of mouth marketing campaign.

 Even with the feedback you’ll get from your network, the most important question still remains:

-Before we move on to part two, it’s time to ask: are you passionate about this?
 Your guests will be able to tell if you are — and if you’re not.
 If the thought of creating your business plan is exciting, that’s a good sign.
 If you’ve loved showing friends around your city in the past, that’s an even better one.

 Having a tour company requires buckets of enthusiasm, for each and every customer and for the place you’re guiding.
 If you can’t provide a memorable experience that they’ll remember long after their trip to your destination, you’re going to struggle.